Frito-Lay Burns Clean with Propane Autogas

 Michael Birk, Frito-Lay Senior Sustainability Manager

-The company enlisted a variety of partners to develop and implement this program, including the U.S. Department of Energy’s Clean Cities program, Ford, and Clean Fuels Ohio.
-They also worked with Ferrell Gas to secure additional propane fueling stations.
+To implement this initiative, the company partnered with several organizations.
+These included the U.S. Department of Energy’s Clean Cities program, Ford, and Clean Fuels Ohio.
+Additionally, they collaborated with Ferrell Gas to expand propane fueling stations.

 “Our focus for the next three to five years is to move forward with alternative fuels within our fleet, as we continue to move the industry off of traditional fossil fuels.”